Can you give us an overview of your team at Orkney Islands Council?

 I’m Andrew Kemp.
 I have around 20 years of experience managing websites.
 I’ve worked in both the public and private sectors.
 I moved to the council two years ago as a project officer, working in the improvement team.
 Since COVID-19, I’ve been on secondment to the website team.

-The rest of the team is busy with comms and PR but I want to bring them more onboard with checking grammar, spelling, and other content in our CMS, using Silktide.
+The rest of the team is busy with communications and PR but I want to bring them more onboard with checking grammar, spelling, and other content in our CMS, using Silktide.

 What are your main challenges?